persianfluttercommunity/easy_connect/README.md

-# log_print
+# easy_connect

-A Flutter package for all platforms which manages console printing for debug and release and printing colorful in editor console
+A Flutter package for making api requests easy to use and simple including bearer token authentication.

 ## Usage